Selam (Australopithecus): Discovery

 Following is an abstract of the original article describing the baby "Selam", which was authored by Zeresenay Alemseged, Fred Spoor, William H. Kimbel, René Bobe, Denis Geraads, Denné Reed and Jonathan G. Wynn.

-A life like image of Selam was published on the front page of the November 2006 issue of National Geographic.
+A lifelike image of Selam was published on the cover of the November 2006 issue of National Geographic.

 A 2018 examination by DeSilva et al. in Science Advances concluded the hallux of the foot was evidence of hallucal grasping and tree climbing, with an ape-like low and perhaps flat arch of the foot.

+Exhibitions

+In August 2025, Selam, along with Lucy, was transported to the Czech Republic for a two-month exhibition at the Czech National Museum in Prague.

 Evolution

 Many paleoanthropologists propose that the Homo line derives from A. africanus; in this view it might be better to place Selam in the A. africanus line, since it has more human traits than most A. afarensis (see Homininae).

 Implications

 Examination of the shoulder blade and arms of this specimen has lent support to the idea that Australopithecus afarensis climbed extensively.